DOCTOR: A Simple Method for Detecting Misclassification Errors: Experimental Results

-\textsc{Doctor}'s performance compared to ODIN's and MHLNB's, are collected in~\cref{tab:best_aurocs} and in~\cref{fig:best}.
+\textsc{Doctor}'s performance compared to ODIN's, MHLNB's and {ENERGY's}, are collected in~\Cref{tab:best_aurocs} and in~\Cref{fig:best}.
 The results in the table show that noise further improves the performance of \textsc{Doctor} (cf. PBB) up to $1\%$ over our previous experiments without noise (cf. TBB) in terms of AUROC.
-The improvement is even more significant in terms of FRR at $95\%$ TRR: a $4\%$ decrease is obtained in terms of predictions incorrectly rejected for \textsc{Doctor} when passing from TBB to PBB.
+The improvement is even more significant in terms of FRR at $95\%$ TRR: {\textit{a $4\%$ decrease is obtained in terms of predictions incorrectly rejected for \textsc{Doctor} when passing from TBB to PBB}}.
 Note that only the softmax output is available when we consider the pre-trained models for AmazonFashion, AmazonSoftware and IMDb datasets; therefore, we cannot access any internal layer and test \textsc{Doctor} for values of $T$ which differ from the default value $T=1$.
 Consequently, temperature scaling and input pre-processing cannot be applied in these cases and thus these datasets cannot be tested in PBB.
-Moreover, even in TBB, these datasets cannot be tested through MHLNB since the training set on which the network was trained is not available.
-In Supplementary material we give simulations on how the range of interval for $\gamma$, $\delta$ and $\zeta$ can affect the results (\Cref{appendix:intervals}).
+Moreover, even in TBB, these datasets cannot be tested through MHLNB and {ENERGY} since the dataset on which the network was trained is not available.
+We provide simulations on how the range of interval for the different thresholds can affect the results in~\Cref{appendix:intervals}.